Center for Faith-Based and Neighborhood Partnerships

-- Assist in organizing more effective efforts to serve people in need across the country and around the world, in partnership with civil society, including faith-based and secular organizations;
+- Assist in organizing more effective efforts to serve people in need across the country and around the world, in partnership with civil society, including faith-based and secular organizations.

-- Develop, lead, and coordinate the Administration’s policy agenda affecting faith-based and other community programs and initiatives and to optimize the role of such efforts in communities;
+- Develop, lead, and coordinate the Administration’s policy agenda affecting faith-based and other community programs and initiatives and to optimize the role of such efforts in communities.

-- Ensure that policy decisions and programs throughout the Federal Government are consistent with the policy set forth in the Executive Order with respect to faith-based and other community initiatives;
+- Ensure that policy decisions and programs throughout the Federal Government are consistent with the policy set forth in the Executive Order with respect to faith-based and other community initiatives.

 - Promote awareness among diverse civil society leaders of opportunities to partner - both financially and otherwise - with the Federal Government to serve people in need and to build institutional capacity.

-The objective of United States Department of Housing and Urban Development (HUD) Office of Faith-Based and Neighborhood Partnerships (HUD Partnership Center) is to serve as a liaison between HUD, grassroots neighborhoods and other community non-profit organizations, to provide the latest information about HUD regulations, requirements and programs as well as state, local and other government programs available to communities.
+The objective of United States Department of Housing and Urban Development (HUD) Office of Faith-Based and Neighborhood Partnerships (HUD Partnership Center) is to serve as a liaison between HUD program offices, grassroots neighborhoods, and other community non-profit organizations, to provide the latest information about HUD regulations, requirements, and programs as well as state, local and other government programs available to communities.

-The HUD Partnership Center convenes outside partners, practitioners, and organizations from neighborhood non-profit and faith communities with policymakers, public-private partners and government officials to more effectively identify and meet the needs of some of the nation’s most vulnerable citizens.
+The HUD Partnership Center convenes outside partners, practitioners, and organizations from neighborhood non-profits and faith communities with policymakers, public-private partners, and government officials to identify and meet the needs of some of the nation’s most vulnerable citizens more effectively.
 This assistance is designed to support, build, and strengthen their capacity by serving as a clearinghouse for information and requests about potential competitive funding opportunities for FBCOs within HUD and other federal agencies.

 For more information, contact CFBNP at firstname.lastname@example.org or (202) 708-2404.